rochellev/MovieTrailer/README.md

 # Movie Trailer Website
-## by Rochelle Roberts
 Source code for a Movie Trailer website.

-#What You Need
+# Environment Set Up
+Python 2.7 was used
+Access to the Internet to load images and play movie trailers